experiencor/keras-yolo2/README.md

 }
 ```

 The model section defines the type of the model to construct as well as other parameters of the model such as the input image size and the list of anchors.
 Two achitectures are supported at the moment: tiny yolo and full yolo.

+Download pretrained weights of tiny yolo: https://1drv.ms/u/s!ApLdDEW3ut5fa5Z9jibkqUGG-CA
-The pretrained weights of tiny yolo and full can be downloaded at
+Download pretrained weights of full yolo: https://1drv.ms/u/s!ApLdDEW3ut5fbAMIhQAO1A26n2A

 ## Start the training process